KhronosGroup/glTF/specification/README.md

 glTF is often human-readable, but doesn't strive to be.
 Without minification and compression, JSON is even easier to read than XML since it is less cluttered.
 Likewise, without optimization, minification, and compression, separate GLSL files are readable.

-However, glTF assets aren't allows readable.
+However, glTF assets aren't always readable.
 For example, a simple shader embedded in JSON with a data URI becomes hard to read: `"data:,void%20main()%7Bgl_FragColor%3Dvec4(1.0)%3B"`.
 Once minification occurs, the JSON and GLSL become unreadable.

 <!-- ----------------------------------------------------------------------- -->
 <a name="conventions">